hackoregon/btc-backend/znmeb/add-tablespace.md

 ./guest-add-tablespace.bash 2>&1 | tee tablespace.log
 ```

 If all goes well you'll have a 100 GB 'spatial' tablespace for PostgreSQL!
+You should probably CTL-d out of the guest now, do `vagrant halt`, go back to the VirtualBox GUI and take another snapshot.